AvaPrime/EcoMate/ecomate-ai/README.md

 EcoMate AI is an intelligent automation platform designed to streamline environmental technology research, supplier management, and compliance monitoring.
 The system provides:

-- **Automated Research**: Web crawling and data extraction for environmental technology suppliers and products
+- **Automated Research**: Web crawling and data extraction for environmental technology suppliers and products with intelligent content parsing
-- **Price Monitoring**: Continuous tracking of product prices with deviation alerts and automated reporting
+- **Price Monitoring**: Continuous tracking of product prices with deviation alerts, automated reporting, and GitHub integration
 - **Vendor-Specific Parsing**: Specialized parsers for pump and UV reactor specifications with intelligent fallback to LLM processing
 - **Compliance Management**: Automated spec drafting and compliance checks for environmental systems
-- **Documentation Automation**: Automated PR creation and documentation updates
+- **Documentation Automation**: Automated PR creation and documentation updates with version control integration
+- **Workflow Orchestration**: Reliable, fault-tolerant execution of complex business processes using Temporal

 ### Key Features and Functionality

+#### 🔍 **Intelligent Research Capabilities**
+- **Advanced Web Crawling**: Automated crawling with respect for robots.txt and intelligent rate limiting
+- **Content Extraction**: BeautifulSoup and Selectolax-based parsing with custom selectors
+- **Data Classification**: Intelligent categorization of products and specifications
+- **Multi-source Aggregation**: Deduplication and normalization across multiple suppliers

 #### Core Services
 - **Research Workflows**: Automated crawling, parsing, and data extraction from supplier websites
-- **Price Monitoring**: Scheduled price tracking with configurable deviation thresholds
+- **Price Monitoring**: Scheduled price tracking with configurable deviation thresholds and alert systems
 - **Vendor Parsers**: Domain-specific parsers for pumps and UV reactors with structured data extraction
-- **LLM Integration**: Fallback processing using Ollama and Google Vertex AI models
+- **LLM Integration**: Fallback processing using Ollama and Google Vertex AI models with context-aware prompts
 - **Document Management**: MinIO-based artifact storage and GitHub integration for documentation

 #### Advanced Capabilities